oktadev/okta-spring-boot-angular-pwa-example/TUTORIAL.md

 ![Add Trusted Origin](static/add-cf-origin.png)

-This makes the cross-origin error go away, but it will cause an invalid redirect issue when you try to log in with the first login button.
+This makes the cross-origin error go away, but it will cause an invalid request issue when you try to log in with the first login button.

 ![Invalid Redirect URI](static/invalid-redirect.png)

-To fix this, modify the `Redirect URIs` for your OIDC application in Okta.
+To fix this, modify the `Redirect URIs` for your “Angular PWA” OIDC application in Okta.

 ![OIDC Redirect URIs](static/oidc-settings-cf-redirect.png)